mt3842/Cryptanalysis/README.md

 ## Cracking the Second Keyword

-We know that the second keyword is five letters, so we look st the frequency of each of the 5 letters.
+We know that the second keyword is five letters, so we look at the frequency of each of the 5 letters.

 A B C D E F G H I J K L M N  O P Q R S T U V W X Y Z		First Letters